• Skip to primary navigation

 What is beef chow fun (乾炒牛河)?

 Beef chow fun is a classic and well known Cantonese dish in southern China.
 It is a stir fry beef with ho fun (wide rice noodles) and bean sprouts.
 In Cantonese, it called gon chow ngau ho (乾炒牛河).
-Also, beef chow fun is a dry fry style of beef with ho fun noodles which means fried without sauce.
+Literally, translated as dry fry beef with ho fun noodles.

 What is ho fun?